-Following a review of its investment strategy, MLL's primary direct exposure to market risk at 31 March 2024 relates to holdings in MMFs of £9.8m.
-A large proportion of this investment gives exposure to UK Government bonds and is therefore only subject to interest rate risk, which is not material given the short-dated nature of the assets held.
-The residual money market fund holdings comprise a mix of short-dated corporate bonds or other debt instruments, which contribute only a modest amount to the SCR.
+MLL's primary direct exposure to market risk at 31 March 2025 related to holdings in MMFs of $\pounds$ 8.5m.
+A large proportion of this relates to Government-only MMFs which are only subject to interest rate risk, which is not material given the short-dated nature of the assets held.
+The residual MMF holdings comprise a mix of short-dated corporate bonds or other debt instruments, which contribute only a modest amount to the SCR.
 There are some small other direct market risk exposures, in relation to fund seeding, box management and bank deposits subject to access restrictions, but these are not material.

-Change in SCR £000's Change in SCR cover
+Change in SCR £000's SCR cover

 MLL Group MLL Group

-10% increase in market value 198 200 (0%) 1%
+10% increase in market value 204 206 0% 1%

-10% decrease in market value (196) (200) 0% (1)%
+10% decrease in market value (202) (204) (0%) (1%)